germainejuan/germainejuan.github.io/projects/project-3.md

   <img class="ui image" src="../images/fccla4.jpg">
 </div>

 Project has received Gold Medal at both state- and national-level.
 It was presented at the CTSO (Career and Technical Student Organizations) Conference in Honolulu on February 2017 and at the FCCLA National Leadership Conference at Nashville in July 2017.
+Gold Medal is the highest award that a project in this category can receive.